The Student Portal is a website (students.allinlearning.com) students can log into with Chromebooks, computers, tablets, or smartphones in order to:

 - Teacher Chooses Activation Options

-- Students Select and Complete Their Test
+- Students Complete Their Test

 - Teacher Monitors Progress